suicore/walrus-sdk-php/README.md

 #### storeBlob
 Stores a blob using the publisher API.

 Parameters:
 - `string dataOrPath`: The blob data or file path.
-- `StoreBlobOptions $options`: Options such as epochs, sendObjectTo address, and deletability.
+- `StoreBlobOrQuiltOptions $options`: Options such as epochs, sendObjectTo address, and deletability.
 - `bool $isFile`: Set to true if $dataOrPath is a file path.
 - Returns: A StoreBlobResponse object representing the response from the API.

 #### getBlob
 Retrieves a blob from the aggregator API.

 Parameters:
 - `string $blobId`: The unique blob identifier.
 - Returns: The blob content as a string.

+#### storeQuilt
+Stores multiple files as a quilt with optional metadata.

+Parameters:
+- `QuiltFile[] $files`: An array of QuiltFile objects containing identifier and file source.
+- `StoreBlobOrQuiltOptions $options`: Storage options.
+- `QuiltMetadata[] $metadata`: (Optional) Metadata associated with each file.
+- Returns: StoreQuiltResponse

+#### getQuilt
+Retrieves quilt content from the aggregator.

+Parameters:
+- `string $blobOrPatchId`: A blob ID (for full quilt) or a patch ID (for specific patch).
+- `string|null $filename`: Optional filename to extract a specific file from the quilt.
+- Returns: File contents as a string.

 ### Testing
 To run the test suite, use the following commands: